kavia-common/app-gateway/App2AppProvider/app2appprovider-technical-design.md

 ### 6) Connection teardown

 When a connection closes (provider or consumer):
-- The hosting platform calls `IApp2AppProvider::OnConnectionClosed(connectionId)`.
+- The hosting platform calls `IApp2AppProvider::OnConnectionClosed(uint32_t connectionId)`.
 - App2AppProvider:
   - Removes any provider registrations bound to the connection.
   - Deletes any outstanding correlations for that connection to prevent leaks.